gary-archer/oauth.websample2/README.md

 A sample focused on tricky OAuth areas for SPAs and APIs:

-- The SPA uses the traditional OpenID connect flow, with all session management features completed.
+- The SPA uses the traditional OpenID connect flow, with session management features
-- The API uses extensible claims for authorization, including domain specific values.
+- The API uses extensible claims for authorization

+## Views

+The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
+The data is returned from an API that authorizes using domain specific claims.

-## Quick Start
+# Local Development Quick Start

-Ensure that Node.js is installed, then run the following script from a macOS terminal or from Git Bash on Windows:
+Ensure that Node.js is installed, then run the build script:

 ```bash
 ./build.sh